Ali Velshi: Al Jazeera America

 On April 4, 2013, it was announced that Velshi would be leaving CNN to join Al Jazeera America to host a weekly 30-minute magazine-style prime-time program called Real Money with Ali Velshi.
-He was the first on-air personality to be hired for the new channel.
-The channel stated that it hoped that Velshi's show would initially start off as a weekly show and become a daily show by the end of the year.
+He was the first on-air personality to be hired for the channel.
+AJA hoped that Velshi's show would initially start off as a weekly show and become a daily show by the end of 2013.
 Real Money with Ali Velshi launched on August 20, 2013, as a daily weekday show.
 On May 12, 2015, the show relaunched as Ali Velshi on Target.
-This show ended in April 2016 when Al Jazeera America shut down.
+The show ended in April 2016 when Al Jazeera America closed.

-MSNBC and NBC
+MSNBC and NBC; MS NOW

-Velshi joined MSNBC in October 2016, with additional duties at MSNBC's parent news division, NBC News, for which he serves as Business Correspondent.

-Velshi initially co-anchored the 1:00 pm ET MSNBC news program Velshi & Ruhle with Stephanie Ruhle, as well as having his own 3:00 PM ET news program MSNBC Live with Ali Velshi.
-Velshi was also appointed as the fill-in host of The Last Word with Lawrence O'Donnell on Friday edition.
+Velshi joined MSNBC in October 2016, with additional duties at MSNBC's parent news division, NBC News and was a business correspondent.
+He initially co-anchored Velshi & Ruhle, a 1:00 pm ET MSNBC news program with Stephanie Ruhle, as well as hosting MSNBC Live with Ali Velshi., his own 3:00 PM ET news show.
+He was appointed as the fill-in host of The Last Word with Lawrence O'Donnell for Friday's edition.
+In December 2019, it was announced that he would move to a morning show, Velshi.
+The last episode of Velshi aired June 7, 2026.
+Velshi became the host of the MS NOW program The 11th Hour beginning June 15, 2026.

-However, in December 2019, Velshi was moved to weekend mornings with his own show called Velshi, a 3-hour solo act.
-He continues to substitute for other hosts in the weekday evening lineups.

 Writings

 Velshi is represented by the New York literary agency N.S.
-Bienstock and by speaking agency Greater Talent Network.
+Bienstock and by Greater Talent Network, an agency for speakers.
 His first book, Gimme My Money Back: Your Guide to Beating the Financial Crisis, was published on January 2, 2009.
-His second book, How to Speak Money: The Language & Knowledge You Need Now, co-authored by longtime friend and co-anchor Christine Romans, was released by John Wiley & Sons in November 2011.
+Another book, How to Speak Money: The Language & Knowledge You Need Now, co-authored by longtime friend and co-anchor Christine Romans, was released by John Wiley & Sons in November 2011.

 Awards and recognition

 In 2010, Velshi was awarded the Queen's University Alumni Achievement Award; the highest award given to Queen's University alumni.
-Also in 2010, Velshi's in-depth reporting for CNN's "How the Wheels Came Off" about the near collapse of the U.S. Auto Industry was honoured with a National Headliner Award for Business & Consumer Reporting.
-Velshi anchored CNN's global breaking news coverage of an attempted terror attack on a Delta flight into Detroit on Christmas Day 2009, for which CNN was nominated for a 2010 Emmy award.
-Velshi was nominated for two additional News & Documentary Emmy awards in 2015 for his contributions at Al Jazeera, including coverage of low wages paid to disabled American workers and a scandal involving red-light cameras in Chicago.
+Also in 2010, Velshi's in-depth reporting for CNN's "How the Wheels Came Off" about the near collapse of the U.S. auto industry was honored with a National Headliner Award for Business & Consumer Reporting.
+He anchored CNN's global breaking news coverage of an attempted terror attack on a Delta flight into Detroit on Christmas Day 2009, for which CNN was nominated for a 2010 Emmy award.
+He was nominated for two additional News & Documentary Emmy awards in 2015 for his contributions at Al Jazeera, including coverage of low wages paid to disabled American workers and a scandal involving red light cameras in Chicago.